Featured News

 Mold

 Speaking of mold, you absolutely cannot skip mold inspections.
-Not any fungus growing on the walls is dangerous; in fact, little white fuzz in the corner of a bathroom is likely perfectly normal and easily removed with a good scrub.
+Not any fungus growing on the walls is dangerous; in fact, a little white fuzz in the corner of a bathroom is likely perfectly normal and easily removed with a good scrub.
 True mold — the kind that causes extreme illness and lifelong respiratory problems — is much more difficult to detect.
 Often, mold will begin its infestation in areas you can’t see, like attics, the backs of cabinets, and behind drywall.
 In truth, you should test the air quality of your investment building every year; if toxic mold is detected, you should schedule commercial mold removal immediately.
 This will prevent the mold from spreading, which limits its damage to your structure (and your lungs).

 HVAC